What are my options?

 Disadvantages of an Annuity

-By using this type of facility, you can initially take the tax free cash (again usually 25% of the fund) and the residual fund would be used to provide a taxable income, if you choose.
+By using this type of facility, you can initially take the tax-free cash (again usually 25% of the fund) and the residual fund could be used to provide a taxable income if you choose.

 There are therefore risks involved in income drawdown.